christian-byrne/size-match-compositing-nodes/README.md

 # *Node* - Size Matcher

-Takes two images and matches their sizes using various methods, detailed below.
+Takes two images or masks and matches their sizes using various methods, detailed below.
+Inlcudes a node to smart-composite (auto match sizes first then composite)

 ## cover_crop_center